 Prepare Grants are small project preparation grants that can be used to support the development of proposals for Stages 1, 2, or 3 grants for promising applicants who otherwise may have had less access to or ability to secure funding from a competitive fund such as FID.
-Although geographic eligibility for the other four types of grants described below will be significantly broader, Prepare Grants will be primarily available to applicants from low-and-middle income countries, particularly those that are recognized as priority countries for France's Official Development Assistance (ODA).
+Although geographic eligibility for the other four types of grants described below will be significantly broader, Prepare Grants will be available to applicants from countries eligible for official development assistance according to the list drawn up by the OECD DAC.

 To be competitive to receive a Prepare Grant, applicants must identify which Stage award they intend to apply for after the conclusion of the Prepare Grant.
 The Prepare Grant application must demonstrate the applicant's potential to submit a strong future application for Stage 1, 2, or 3 funding, according to the three FID core principles, Evidence of Impact, Cost-Effectiveness, and Scale and Sustainability.
-For each of these core principles, the proposal must demonstrate the potential to achieve the requirements for the proposed Stage of the future application4.
+For each of these core principles, the proposal must demonstrate the potential to achieve the requirements for the proposed Stage of the future application.